[Cross-posted to my movie blog]

 Matt and Foggy are best pals, thick as thieves going back years, and

-Foggy becomes way, way too angry upon learning of these things.
+Foggy becomes way, way too angry upon learning of the DD

-It doesn't really affect him in any meaningful way and he should be as
+business.
+It doesn't really affect him in any meaningful way and he

-fascinated as he is upset but he treats the matter as if Matt had sex
+should be as fascinated as he is upset but he treats the matter as if

-with his wife--absolutely furious and doesn't even want to know the guy
+Matt had sex with his wife--absolutely furious and doesn't even want to

-anymore.
-Throughout the series, Wilson Fisk's criminal empire is
+know the guy anymore.
+Throughout the series, Wilson Fisk's criminal

-shown to be massive, pervasive and he's a master of covering his own
+empire is shown to be massive, pervasive and he's a master of covering

-tracks but toward the end, when Matt manages to find a key witness and
+his own tracks but toward the end, when Matt manages to find a key

-get the guy talking, this empire unravels far too easily.
-What should
+witness and get the guy talking, this empire unravels far too easily.

-have been a gradual process taking months or even years and maybe never
+What should have been a gradual process taking months or even years and

-touching the man at the top at all is relegated to a brief montage in
+maybe never touching the man at the top at all is relegated to a brief

-the final episode and ends with Fisk being marched away in cuffs.
-Should
+montage in the final episode and ends with Fisk being marched away in

-couldn't have been done any better is the appropriately visceral way
+probably couldn't have been done any better is the appropriately

 a real sadist--nearly beats one of his own men to death in a pointless